andrew/ultimate-awesome/README.md

 - [websites](https://github.com/learn-anything/websites) - Awesome Websites.
 - [awesome-webxr](https://github.com/msub2/awesome-webxr) - All things WebXR.
 - [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
+- [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-post-quantum](https://github.com/veorq/awesome-post-quantum) - A curated list of resources about post-quantum cryptography.
-- [awesome-cuda-triton-hpc](https://github.com/coderonion/awesome-cuda-triton-hpc) - 🔥🔥🔥 A collection of some awesome public CUDA, cuBLAS, cuDNN, CUTLASS, TensorRT, TensorRT-LLM, Triton, TVM, MLIR and High Performance Computing (HPC) projects.
+- [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
 - [awesome-pulumi](https://github.com/pulumiverse/awesome-pulumi) - Curated list of resources on Pulumi.
 - [awesome-gedcom](https://github.com/todrobbins/awesome-gedcom) - GEDCOM utilities that will ease the pain.
-- [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
 - [awesome-ops-system](https://github.com/yjq635/awesome-ops-system) - 收集了一些运维管理系统.
 - [awesome-proxy](https://github.com/dariubs/awesome-proxy) - A collaborative list of awesome proxy servers and resources.
 Feel free to contribute!.
 - [awesome-kafka](https://github.com/dharmeshkakadia/awesome-kafka) - Everything about Apache Kafka.